nutmas/CarND-PID-Control-Project/README.md

 ![alt text][image4]

-A video of the full lamp can be viewed by downloading: [Full Lap Video](./support/FullVideo_480.mov)
+A video of the full lap can be viewed by downloading: [Full Lap Video](./support/FullVideo_480.mov)